Far Cry Primal: Reception

 Mike Mahardy of GameSpot gave the game a mostly positive review, calling the setting its greatest strength.
 He praised the open world for being "cohesive" and "foreboding", enjoyed the "tense" focus on survival, and called the beast-taming mechanics "creative".
 Mahardy did feel as though there was a limited amount of weapons given to the player and disliked some of the gameplay for being "repetitive".

 Joe Skrebels from GamesRadar was more critical of the game, summarizing his thoughts with: "Primal takes the great structure of the Far Cry series, but little of its character.
 No clear goal and a limited arsenal end up making this feel a little prehistoric itself."
 Skrebels too praised the taming mechanic and the open world design.

 Luke Reilly of IGN summarized his review with: "Far Cry Primal comes to the table with a quiver of neat ideas but it forgot to bring much of a story with it."
 Reilly thought the game's strongest aspects were created by its twist on the series' formula, highlighting the scavenging elements and the animal-taming mechanics.
-However, Reilly felt the drastic change for the series wasn't without its flaws, saying that the characters, quests, and overall story were a step back from the memorable moments of the previous games.

-Polygon's Justin McElroy particularly praised the open world environment, calling it the "most immersive" in the series.
+However, Reilly felt the drastic change for the series wasn't without its flaws, saying that the characters, quests, and overall story were a step back from the memorable moments of the previous games.Polygon's Justin McElroy particularly praised the open world environment, calling it the "most immersive" in the series.
 He summarized his review by writing: "I don't want every Far Cry game from here on to trade bullets for arrows, motorcycles for tigers, but Primal is an invigorating example of how to re-imagine a tired franchise while keeping its soul intact."

-Even though he described the game as being "very fun" and felt that the decision to develop a spin-off-type game in the series was a great one, Simon Miller from VideoGamer.com recognized that Far Cry Primal "doesn't do anything drastically new" for the series.
+Even though he described the game as being "very fun" and felt that the decision to develop a spin-off-type game in the series was a great one, Simon Miller from VideoGamer recognized that Far Cry Primal "doesn't do anything drastically new" for the series.
 He too praised the animal taming mechanic and the visuals.

 Sales

-The retail version was the best selling game in its week of release in the UK, debuting at No. 1 in the UK retail software sales chart.
+The retail version of Far Cry Primal was the best selling game in its week of release in the UK, debuting at No. 1 in the UK retail software sales chart.
 It was also the best-selling game in the United States in February 2016.
 According to Ubisoft, the game performed better than they had expected, and that its release became the biggest launch of a game in February.